disclosure: affiliate links may be used in this post.

-When I look at this weathered gray sideboard I think of the Atlantic coast and Nantucket or Cape Cod.
+When looking at this gray sideboard with a weathered finish I think of the Atlantic coast and Nantucket or Cape Cod.
 Don’t ask me why because I’ve never been to either place.
 You guys might have another take on the look and I would love to hear it.

 The JTS and I made a few repairs and cleaned up the sideboard before starting the paint job.
 I ran into more repair issues during the painting.
 If you missed the post with all the prep work you can see it here.

 Once I had the paint technique planned out I decided to use white primer instead of my usual gray.
-I wanted to white wash or dry brush white paint over the gray paint.
-White paint under the distressed gray paint should look nice.
+I wanted to whitewash or dry brush white paint over the gray paint.
+White paint under the distressed gray paint should be perfect.

 When applying the primer I noticed the veneer was loose on the right cabinet door.
 I put wood glue under the veneer and clamped it down to dry.